 - 1. At any stage of the proceedings involving cases of extreme gravity and urgency, and when necessary to avoid irreparable damage to persons, the Court may, at the request of a party or on its own motion, order such provisional measures as it deems pertinent, pursuant to Article 63(2) of the Convention. - 2.
 With respect to matters not yet submitted to it, the Court may act at the request of the Commission. - 3.
+In contentious cases already submitted to the Court, the victims or alleged victims, their next of kin, or their duly accredited representatives, may present a request for provisional measures directly to the Court(). - 4.
 The request may be made to the President, to any judge of the Court, or to the Secretariat, by any means of communication.
-In every case, the recipient of the request shall immediately bring it to the President's attention. - 4.
-If the Court is not sitting, the President, in consultation with the Permanent Commission and, if possible, with the other judges, shall call upon the government concerned to adopt such urgent measures as may be necessary to ensure the effectiveness of any provisional measures that may be ordered by the Court at its next session. - 5.
-The Court, or its President if the Court is not sitting, may convoke the parties to a public hearing on provisional measures. - 6.
-In its Annual Report to the General Assembly, the Court shall include a statement concerning the provisional measures ordered during the period covered by the report.
-If those measures have not been duly implemented, the Court shall make such recommendations as it deems appropriate.
+In every case, the recipient of the request shall immediately bring it to the President's attention. - 5.
+If the Court is not sitting, the President, in consultation with the Permanent Commission and, if possible, with the other judges, shall call upon the government concerned to adopt such urgent measures as may be necessary to ensure the effectiveness of any provisional measures that may be ordered by the Court at its next session. - 6.
+The beneficiaries of provisional measures or urgent measures ordered by the President may address their comments on the report made by the State directly to the Court.
+The Inter-American Commission of